KatamariJr/gorm.io/pages/docs/session.md

 stmt.Vars         //=> []interface{}{1}
 ```

-To generate the final SQL, you could use following code:
+To generate the final SQL, you could use the following code:

 ```go
 // NOTE: the SQL is not always safe to execute, GORM only uses it for logs, it might cause SQL injection